 - As a driver, you should never leave your vehicle if the engine is running and a gear is engaged.
-If you have to leave your vehicle while the engine is running, you must always apply the handbrake and engage parking lock P. - With the engine running and D or R engaged, you must hold the vehicle stopped by pressing the brake pedal.
-Even while idling, the power transmission is not fully interrupted and the vehicle could keep moving forward. - Never accelerate when moving the selector gear or you may cause an accident. - Never move the selector lever to "R" or "P" when driving.
+If you have to leave your vehicle while the engine is running, you must always apply the handbrake and engage parking lock P. - .
+If the engine is running and if D or R are engaged, you will need to hold the the vehicle stopped by depressing footbrake down.
+The car would creep forward as the power transmission is not fully interrupted even when the engine is idling. - Never accelerate when moving the selector gear or you may cause an accident. - Never move the selector lever to "R" or "P" when driving.
 Risk of accident. - Before driving down a very steep slope, reduce your speed and shift to first gear. - .
 Always hold the vehicle on the foot brake if you stop on hills.
 Otherwise, the vehicle could roll back. - Never allow the brake to rub and do not use the brake pedal too often or for long periods.
 Constant braking will cause the brakes to overheat and will considerably reduce the brake effect.
 This increases the braking distance and could cause the brake system to fail.